-The SHT is 310+ miles long; weather conditions for one part of the trail are completely different from what’s happening on another.
+The SHT is 300+ miles long; weather conditions for one part of the trail are completely different from what's happening on another.
 Weather along Lake Superior can fluctuate wildly; it could be in the 40s in July and 90 degrees in September.
 SHTA staff are not able to monitor the conditions of the entire trail or make predictions about what conditions will be like in the future.
-Please check an online weather forecast for this information and visit our Trail Conditions page.
+Please check the National Weather Service forecast for this information and visit our Trail Conditions page.

 Q: How many miles is it from ____ to _____?

 Please use the Guide to the Superior Hiking Trail – Ninth Edition or the Superior Hiking Trail Databook to figure out mileage information.